 CS:GO roles: The basics

-Competitive CS:GO roles have been defined as a play style that an individual will use throughout a match.
-There are many different roles that players can choose to play but we will highlight the most common.
+Competitive CS:GO roles have been defined as a style of play that an individual will use throughout a match.
+There are many different roles that players can choose to assume but we will highlight the most common.

 A high level of communication is required regardless of what role is being played.
-Depending on which side you are on and the map being played, you could have players grouping up on multiple roles, for example, two AWPs or two Entry Fraggers.
+Depending on which side (T-side or CT-side) is being assumed and the map being played, some teams may choose to have multiple players playing the same role - for example, two AWPers or two Entry Fraggers - whereas some situations may call for a more standard team composition with an individual player fulfilling each of the five unique primary roles.

 What are the different CS:GO roles?

-An Entry Fragger, or Fragger is typically the first one on the scene.
-They aren’t afraid to rush into situations or scenarios that might appear to be dangerous and they take high-risk actions that retain high rewards.
+An Entry Fragger, or simply Fragger, is typically the first character on the scene.
+They aren’t afraid to rush into situations or scenarios that might appear to be dangerous and they take on high-risk, high-reward battles with opponents to gain an advantage for their team.

-Contrary to the name, the Fragger will not be the highest on the scoreboard.
+Contrary to the name, the Fragger will not always be the highest on the scoreboard.
 They will assist the team in executing the overall strategy and will push faster than the rest of the team.
-They might be able to exchange kill for kill or leave the enemy weak enough that it can be picked up easily by the Playmaker or another role.
+They might be able to exchange a kill for a kill or leave the enemy weak enough that they can be picked off easily by a teammate.

-The Support is generally the person who is carrying the flashbangs, molotovs, grenades, etc. You might consider this as a staple for more or less all roles, but as there are seven competitive maps in which you will need to remember every possible position a grenade can go in and a designated team member covering this aspect of the game is useful.
+The Support is generally the person who is carrying the flashbangs, molotovs, and grenades (these are often known as ‘utility’ in-game).
+You might consider this as a staple task for more or less all roles, but as there are seven competitive maps in which you will need to remember every possible position a grenade can go in, having a designated team member covering this aspect of the game is useful.

-A Support will know the vantage points of every map, looking for ways to hinder the enemy team.
-Normally, they rely on the in-game leader to make calls about what to expect from the enemy team.
-The leader might also decide to pick up this role.
+A Support will know the vantage points on every map and they will be always looking for ways to hinder the enemy team, using grenades to assist teammates take control of contested areas.
+Normally, they rely on the In-game leader to make calls about what to expect from the enemy team.
+Due to the impact a Support can have on the performance of teammates, In-game Leaders often also play Support.

 In-game Leader (IGL)

-The IGL is responsible for calling out the overall strategy within the match.
-Throughout the match, they tend to call the round strategy, push objectives or locations, and also the positions that people should be in.
+The IGL is responsible for devising and implementing the overall strategy within the match.
+They tend to call the strategy, push bomb sites or locations, and communicate to teammates the positions that they should be in.

 The Lurker, as the name would imply, is someone that waits patiently and uses the environment to their advantage.
-Slow with movements but fast with communication, the Lurker would be responsible for letting his team know about the enemy’s positions.
+Slow with movement but fast with communication, the Lurker would be responsible for letting his team know about the enemy’s positions and flanking opponents.

-They tend to take a different route from the rest of the team, and they will be the ones that take a longer route to the objective, taking the longest in getting there due to their sneaky nature.
+They tend to take a different route from the rest of the team and they will be the ones that take a longer route to the bomb site, taking the longest in getting there due to their sneaky nature.

 Other roles that might make an appearance

-You probably would have seen the guy behind the teams, walking backwards and forwards with a piece of paper in his hand.
+If you’ve watched a competitive CS:GO match, you probably would have seen the guy behind the team, walking backwards and forwards with a piece of paper in his hand.

-Before the match, during tactical time outs and after the match is when the coach is at his best.
-He will be the primary source of the team’s research, and will be there calming or hyping the team up and making calls.
+Before the match, during tactical time-outs, and after the match is when the coach is at his best.
+He will be the primary source of the team’s research alongside the In-game Leader and will be there calming or hyping the team up and making strategy calls.

 Playmaker (Secondary Entry Fragger)